Alengeorge-01/Gadgeteria/README.md

 1. Copy `.env.example` to `.env` and provide the necessary credentials.
 2. Install Node dependencies with `npm install`.
+3. The backend now uses `helmet` and `express-rate-limit` for basic security.
-3. Start the backend server using `npm start`.
+4. Start the backend server using `npm start`.

 ## Testing